 Passionate love is one of life’s greatest, most magnificent joys.
 To bond emotionally and physically with someone who bonds with you in return is difficult to explain.
 It’s one of life’s grand mysteries.
 It is indeed an indescribable, wondrous gift to those fortunate to possess it.

 Why is deep passion important between two people in a relationship?

 Because without the foundation of passionate love, how does love grow bigger, better, deeper?

 Let’s be clear here: Passionate love is just one aspect of a relationship.
-There are many other aspects to explore, however, without passionate love between the partners, long-term the going could be rough.
+There are many other aspects to explore, however, without passionate love between partners, long-term, the going could be rough.
 Passionate love is vital to any enduring relationship.

-But it is only one element.
-It is the cornerstone from which other aspects of love are to be built.
+Even though it is only one element—it is the cornerstone.
+All other aspects of love build from passion.

 If one in the relationship doesn’t have a strong physical desire to be close to the other, something may be missing.
 A lack of affection or desire for physical intimacy should raise a red flag immediately!

 When should this missing element be of concern?